How To Talk To Your Therapist

 If you’re struggling to open up, remember that nothing is off-limits.
 Finding the right words to express your feelings might seem impossible, but a good therapist will always provide a supportive environment for healing.

-Bring a notebook to your therapy sessions.
+Bring a notebook to your therapy sessions

 Maybe you’re thinking of topics to discuss between therapy sessions, but when you sit down at your appointment, your mind switches to radio silence.
 If you’re having difficulty remembering what to talk about, try writing your thoughts in a notebook and bringing them to your next session.
+If you’re dealing with conflicts with family members, a licensed family therapist can provide specialized support and strategies.

 You don’t have to bring your notebook to every therapy session, but writing notes about your behavioral patterns and feelings can help you recognize trends.
 For example, it might be time to talk about these issues with your counselor if you’re dealing with self-esteem issues or conflicts with family members.
 Putting pen to paper is also a healthy way to express your thoughts, feelings, and emotions between sessions.

-Focus on the present moment.
+Focus on the present moment for better mental health

 Ultimately, your mental health needs change from day to day.
 It’s OK if you drove to your psychotherapy session planning to talk about low self-esteem but spent the session ranting about your coworker.
 Sometimes, what you need most is a safe space to vent.

-How can you find the right therapist?
+How can you find the right mental health professional?

 Get Personalized Therapy